rohitxdev/go-api-starter/README.md

 - The `run` script is used to automate common development/production tasks.
 Run `./run` to see the available tasks.
 - The config/secrets should be stored in a `config.json` file in the root directory.
 If you want to use a different file, you can specify it using the `CONFIG_FILE` environment variable.
-- HTTPS and Rate limiting should be handled at the reverse proxy level in production, not at the API level.